-Exhibit # Exhibit Description 3.1 Certificate of Incorporation, as amended February 1, 2019 (incorporated by reference to Exhibit 3.1 to the Company's 10-K filed with the SEC on April 1, 2019) 3.3 Amended and Restated By-laws (Incorporated by reference to Exhibit 3.3 to the Company's Registration Statement on Form S-1 (File No. 333-213166) filed with the SEC on August 16, 2016) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Section 1350 Certification of the Chief Executive Officer 32.2 Section 1350 Certification of the Chief Financial Officer 101.INS Inline XBRL Instance Document.
+Exhibit # Exhibit Description Certificate of Incorporation, as amended February 1, 2019 (incorporated by reference to Exhibit 3.1 to the Company's 10-K filed with the SEC on April 1, 2019) 3.3 Amended and Restated By-laws (Incorporated by reference to Exhibit 3.3 to the Company's Registration Statement on Form S-1 (File No. 333-213166) filed with the SEC on August 16, 2016) 4.1 Warrant dated September 17, 2021 (incorporated by reference to Exhibit #4.1 to the Company's 8-K filed with the SEC on September 23, 2021) 10.1 Securities Purchase Agreement dated September 17, 2021 (incorporated by reference to Exhibit #10.1 to the Company's 8-K filed with the SEC on September 23, 2021) 10.2 Registration Rights Agreement dated September 17, 2021 (incorporated by reference to Exhibit #10.2 to the Company's 8-K filed with the SEC on September 23, 2021) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Section 1350 Certification of the Chief Executive Officer 32.2 Section 1350 Certification of the Chief Financial Officer 101.INS Inline XBRL Instance Document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).